 Subscribe to receive study tips and our free eBook 📖

-Exam preparation is one of the topics we have the most questions on, so I decided to see what study techniques other experts recommend to make sure my study advice is still up to date.
+Exam preparation is one of the topics we get the most questions on, so I decided to see what study techniques other experts recommend to make sure my study advice is still up to date.
 I bought some books about studying in college and dove in.
 This post boils down what I learned about effective exam preparation from all these books:

-I’ll start writing blog posts about what I learned from all of these books, but let’s talk about how to prepare for exams first.
 Most of these books start with other topics and then lead up to the exams.
 That would seem to be the logical order, but I decided to reverse that.
 I’m starting with exams.

 What caused me to do that was a golf school that I recently attended.
 The instructor’s premise was that the most important objective in golf is what happens at the end – impact.

 If the goal is impact, then why not just set up for it in the first place?
 That is, configure your stance, arms, grip, as they will be at the moment you arrive at impact.
 From there, simply rotate back and through and you will hit the ball perfectly every time.
 It works.
-If you want to play better golf, learn it.

 Ok, so maybe not the perfect analogy, but in college, being prepared for exams is the end goal.
 Remember, this isn’t about taking exams, it’s about preparation for exams.